nolecram/my_professional_journey_Vol-1_The-Proprietary-Era-1999-to-2006/TIMELINE.md

 ## 2001

 ### Overview
-Continued professional development and company transition period
+Continued professional development at TeleAp, deepening telecom expertise

 [Timeline entries to be added]